meredithspalmer/NatGeo-AI/MegaDetector.md

 - *Incorrect identification*: The algorithm DOES detect an entity when an entity is present, but incorrectly labels it (e.g., [simple detector] a person gets labelled as wildlife, or [classifier] a warthog gets labelled as a mongoose)
 - *Amiguity*: The algorithm detects several overlapping and possibly conflicting detections

-***Confidence threshold***

-MegaDetector has an important parameter which is called "confidence threshold".
-The confidence threshold has continuous values ranging between 0 and 1; the higher the confidence threshold is, the more strictly the user wants the model to make a prediction. -- UPDATE

 ***Accuracy metrics***

 There are three descriptive accuracy metrics that can be used to assess model performance:

-**1. Overall accuracy** is calculated by dividing True predictions by the total number of predictions.
+**1. Overall accuracy** is calculated by dividing number of true predictions by the total number of predictions.
 This metrics quantifies the performance of the model over all species.
-For example, the model's overall accuracy of 0.7 means that for every 10 images, regardless of classes, the model is able to correctly classify 7 images.
+For example, an overall model accuracy of 0.7 means that for every 10 images - regardless of classes - the model can correctly classify 7 images.

-**2. Precision** is calculated by dividing True Positive by the total number of images that are classified as Positive.
-The result implies the data quality of each class classified by the model.
-For example, precision of Animal class is 0.7 implies that for every 10 images that are classified by the model as Animal, 7 of them are correct.
+**2. Precision** is calculated by dividing the number of true positives by the total number of images that are classified as positive (i.e., containing an entity).
+This result tells you about the data quality of each class classified by the model.
+For example, precision of 0.7 for 'animal' class implies that for every 10 images that are classified by the model as 'animal', 7 of them are correct.

-**3. Recall** is calculated by dividing True Positive by the total number of ground- truth Positive class.
+**3. Recall** is calculated by dividing the number of true positives by the total number of ground-truth positive images.
 This statistic quantifies the ability of the model to detect each species.
-For example, recall of Owston's civet is 0.8 means that if there are 10 images of Owston's civet in the dataset, the model is able to detect 8.
+For example, recall of 0.8 for elk means that if there are 10 images of elk in the dataset, the model is able to detect 8.

-While overall accuracy gives us an idea on how the model classifies Animal-Human-Blank, in general, precision warns us how much work we have to do to clean the model's predictions, and recall tells us how much data loss of each species we have to admit.
-In the context of conservation, however, recall is the most favored metrics to assess and tune the model because the most important goal of camera-trapping is to detect the most threatened species so that appropriate intervention is targeted.
-Threatened species are usually rare species, which makes every capture of them is valuable.
-Thus, in order to make the most of camera-trapping images, the model is expected to retrieve as many captures of threatened species as possible, which is reflected by recall.
-Nevertheless, most of the time, precision and recall are negatively correlated, i.e. if the model is tuned to increase recall, it will come at the expense of precision.
-This trade-off implies that more manual effort must be spent on verifying the model prediction for every increase of recall value.
-That said, this extra effort is several order of magnitude less than the effort spent without the model's help, so it is acceptable. -- UPDATE

 ### Batch processing camera trap data